kfstorm/carnivore/README.md

 To configure the post-processing command, set the `CARNIVORE_POST_PROCESS_COMMAND` environment variable.
 The command should be a shell command.

-e.g. To use the pre-defined post-processing command to upload the clipped Markdown and HTML files to a GitHub repository:
+e.g. To use the pre-defined post-processing command to upload the generated files to a GitHub repository:

 ```bash
 args=(